Skip to content

 Docker Compose built and started the entire stack:

-1. PostgreSQL stores pipeline runs, steps, agent state, project boards, and settings
+1. PostgreSQL stores pipeline runs, steps, agent state, project boards, user accounts, and settings

 2. Redis provides the event bus via Redis Streams — reliable, ordered message delivery between services

-3. API Server (FastAPI/Python) exposes REST endpoints for the dashboard, CLI, and external integrations
+3. API Server (FastAPI/Python) exposes REST endpoints for the dashboard, CLI, and external integrations, with optional JWT authentication

-4. Pipeline Engine (TypeScript/Node) runs the state machine that coordinates agent execution, spawns agent containers, manages memory, and bridges Slack
+4. Pipeline Engine (TypeScript/Node) runs the state machine that coordinates agent execution, spawns agent containers, manages memory, and bridges messaging platforms (Slack, Discord, Telegram, Signal, WhatsApp)

-5. Dashboard (React/Vite) serves the web interface with real-time SSE streaming
+5. Dashboard (React/Vite) serves the web interface with real-time SSE streaming, authentication pages, and project management

 6. mcpo proxies MCP tool servers (GitHub, web fetch, etc.) as OpenAPI endpoints for agents